On which surface would you recommend applying a ‘Low-E’ coating to achieve the best solar performance?

 When referring to a ‘Low-E’ coating whose primary function is thermal insulation (such as Guardian ClimaGuard products) these are normally applied to surface #3, or on the inner pane facing the building exterior.
 Unlike the solar control coatings they are not as spectrally selective which results in a more neutral appearance and so can be placed on surface #2 without altering the aesthetic dramatically, however the performance characteristics will change, with the solar factor reducing.

-Many buildings in Europe are glazed with the low-E coating on surface #3 in order to reflect the heat back into the building as efficiently as possible.
-Reducing solar factor is most important in commercial buildings where air conditioning costs can be high.
-Low-E on surface #2 reduces the solar factor but the glazing may appear visually different in reflection when viewed from outside.
-Typical Low-E coatings for commercial applications are multifunctional coatings of the families SunGuard HP, SunGuard SN and SunGuard SNX.
+By way of some examples, a ‘Low-E’ coating is often on surface #3 in residential applications to achieve a higher solar heat gain and positive energy balance in the colder seasons.
+Conversely, reducing solar factor is most important in commercial buildings where air conditioning costs can be high.
+This can be achieved with a thermal insulation ‘Low-E’ coating on surface #2 or by using solar control ‘Low-E’ coatings such as SunGuard HP, SunGuard SN and SunGuard SNX.
 The silver functional layer of these coatings reflects both the longwave heat radiation for a good thermal insulation and the shortwave solar radiation for a good solar protection.